 Demolition of buildings affected by natural disaster

 Under the changes, you don’t need development approval to:

-- People will be able to demolish buildings that have been substantially damaged by a natural disaster.
+- demolish buildings that have been heavily damaged by natural disaster

-- People will also be able to partially demolish buildings to make them safe.
+- partially demolish buildings to make them safe.

 Temporary repairs and non-structural permanent repairs